334th Bombardment Squadron

 The 334th Bombardment Squadron is an inactive United States Air Force unit.
 It was last assigned to the 95th Bombardment Wing at Biggs Air Force Base, Texas, where it was inactivated on 25 June 1966.

 The squadron was first activated in June 1942.
 It saw combat in the European theater of World War II, where it was assigned to the 95th Bombardment Group, the only group in Eighth Air Force to earn three Distinguished Unit Citations.

 From 1947 to 1949 the 334th Bombardment Squadron served in the reserves.
 It was inactivated when Continental Air Command reorganized its reserve flying units under the wing base organization model.

-During the Cold War, the squadron was part of Strategic Air Command (SAC)'s 95th Bombardment Wing and performed strategic bombardment training with Convair B-36 Peacemaker bombers at Biggs Air Force Base.
+During the Cold War, the squadron was part of Strategic Air Command (SAC)'s 95th Bombardment Wing and performed strategic bombardment training with Convair B-36 Peacemaker and Boeing B-52 Stratofortress bombers at Biggs Air Force Base.
 Texas.
 It supported SAC's global commitments until 1966.